-New Jersey County records differ vastly from county to county in either quality not to mention quantity.
+New Jersey Counties records differ vastly from county to county in either quality not to mention quantity.
 Some have been very carefully preserved while some have been substantially mistreated and uncared for.
 Some New Jersey records have simply vanished.
 For genealogists carrying out research in New Jersey there is no valuable replace to have an on-site research of county courthouse records.
 For Definitions of all court terms see the Genealogy Encyclopedia.

-There are 21 counties in the state of New Jersey.
+New Jersey Counties – There are 21 counties in the state of New Jersey.
 Each one has its own records relating to court cases, estates, land transfers, and other important events.
 Each county is governed by a Board of Freeholders, whose records should not be overlooked.
 Other useful county records may be located in the courthouses or at the New Jersey State Archives, including Justice of the Peace Dockets; tavern, peddler’s, and shopkeeper’s licenses; road books; and slave births and manumissions.
 The New Jersey State Archives and individual courthouses may also hold useful information.
 That information could include, but is not limited to, Justice of the Peace Dockets, Tavern Licenses, Peddlers’ Licenses, Shopkeepers’ Licenses, Road Books or Slave Births.

 Certain counties have their own county archives or county record centers.
 Older records are transferred to those locations for research and preservation purposes.
 The counties that currently have those sorts of facilities are Bergen, Cape May, Hudson, Middlesex, Monmouth, Morris, Ocean, Salem, Somerset and Sussex.

 However, researchers should still contact county clerks, first, since many of them have retained original records.